-How to Quickly Transition from Easter to Spring Home Decor
+How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

-If you’ve ever wondered how to quickly swap out those Easter touches for a look that feels fresh and inviting all the way to summer, you’re in the right place.
+If you’ve ever wondered how to quickly swap out those Easter touches for a look that feels fresh and inviting, you’re in the right place.

 These tips will guide you through easy steps to update your home, so you can embrace the beauty of spring without the stress of a total overhaul.
 A few smart swaps and thoughtful touches can make a big difference, allowing you to enjoy a spring refresh.